maudnals/blockchain/basics.md

 #### Node:

 Nodes can be any kind of device: laptop, computer, big server...
 Nodes form the infrastructure of a blockchain.
 All nodes on a blockchain are connected to each other, and they constantly exchange the latest blockchain data with each other so all nodes stay up to date.

+Unlike mining, there is no financial incentive for running a node.

 Full node:
 A node that contains a full copy of the transaction history of the blockchain.